GraphQL Queries

 GraphQL queries are generated dynamically using javascript

-You might want to read the GraphQL documentation to get a full understanding of the language, but we do provide a quick introduction below.
+You might want to to get a full understanding of the language, but we do provide a quick introduction below.

 GraphQL queries look like JSON objects without quotes or values, and describe which fields you want to fetch from the server: